GravityKit/GravityView/readme.txt

 == Changelog ==

+= 2.13.3 on October 14, 2021 =

+* Fixed: Edit Entry would not accept zero as a value for a Number field marked as required

 = 2.13.2 on October 7, 2021 =

 * Fixed: Entry Approval not working when using DataTables in responsive mode (requires DataTables 2.4.9 or newer).